Opids14/zmk-config-ergo18/README.md

   2. Ergo18 keyboard & USB type C
   3. Computer and internet access

 This is a quick little guide for those of you who wish to change or add things to your keymap.
 This guide will work for all the keyboards running ZMK.
-I have crap grammar so bear with me :D
+My english is not working during paternity leave so bear with me :D

 Go to my GitHub repo https://github.com/Opids14/zmk-config-ergo18 and fork it.